polarbeargo/Bertelsmann-Scholarship---Introduction-to-AI-in-Business-Nanodegree-Program/README.md

 * Studying [English Proficiency for Graduate Studies Certificate Course 2 Applying Research Skill](https://www.coursera.org/mastertrack/graduate-english-proficiency-asu-cert?utm_campaign=ZWVr4BfkEeuBo8m8_7foAg&utm_medium=email&utm_source=marketing) week 1 and writing assignments.
 * Practicing HackerRank and LeetCode.

+Day 58: 19/2/2021
+Polarbeargo

+* Studying [English Proficiency for Graduate Studies Certificate Course 2 Applying Research Skill](https://www.coursera.org/mastertrack/graduate-english-proficiency-asu-cert?utm_campaign=ZWVr4BfkEeuBo8m8_7foAg&utm_medium=email&utm_source=marketing) week 1 and writing graded discussion about Argumentation, Language and Identity, Discover Language and Identity and Independent Project - Thesis and Outline.
+* I received email from Udacity said that I have an opportunity to write my story to Udacity featuring inspiring stories.
+At that night, I immediately filled the featuring inspiring stories form because it’s a chance to let Udacity know how much I love them and very grateful for those Nanodegrees and scholarships experiences I have.
+A memories with loves help me to be a better version of myself :heart:.